pippinbarr/lets-play-ancient-greek-punishment-the-text-adventure/process/to-do.md

 - Always have items for all first-level nouns (e.g. things mentioned in descriptions)
 - Consider having descriptions for second-level nouns (mentioned in the first-level descriptions, etc.)
 - In outdoor areas think about the visibility of distant objects/scenery

+## Charon

+- Add information about skipping (and make the command "I am X" instead to make it less likely it just gets typed anyway)

+## Sisyphus

+- Add points (with notifications)